mongodb/mongo-powerbi-connector/mongodb-atlas-sql-interface.md

 3. Select **Database** from the categories on the left, select **MongoDB Atlas SQL**, and then select **Connect**.

 4. If this is the first time you're connecting to MongoDB Atlas SQL connector, a third-party notice will be displayed.
-   Select Don't warn me again with this connector if you don't want this message to be displayed again, and then select **Continue**.
+   Select **"Don't warn me again with this connector"** if you don't want this message to be displayed again. and then select **Continue**.

 5. In the MongoDB Atlas SQL window that appears provide: